Kelechi Emeteole: Coaching career

-Emeteole was assistant coach of the Super Eagles team and head coach of the Heartland F.C., Enugu Rangers, El-Kanemi Warriors F.C. and the national beach soccer team.
-He coached the beach soccer team, known as Super Sand Eagles from 2007 to 2009.
-While he was coach of the Iwuanyanwu Nationale (now called Heartland FC) in 2009, the team reached the CAF Champions League finals.
-In April 2017, angry mob had attacked Emeteole, who was then coach of the team Enugu Rangers, after they had lost a match.
-He was sacked as coach in May 2015 where he was in charge for three months.
+Emeteole was assistant coach of the Super Eagles team and head coach of Heartland F.C., Enugu Rangers, El-Kanemi Warriors F.C. and the national beach soccer team.
+He coached the beach soccer team, known as the Super Sand Eagles, from 2007 to 2009.
+While he was coach of Iwuanyanwu Nationale (now called Heartland FC) in 2009, the team reached the CAF Champions League finals.
+In April 2017, an angry mob had attacked Emeteole, who was then coach of Enugu Rangers, after they had lost a match.
+He was sacked as coach in May 2015, after being in charge for three months.
 He was hired as coach by El-Kanemi Warriors of Maiduguri in August 2015.

+Personal life

+Emeteole was married to Phoebe Emeteole and had children.